josephw1997/Computer-thoughts/computer-backup.md

 14. Consider making a password scheme that doesn't require a booklet
 * like something that four hand motions, changing sligtly per account, and that can be traced with the account index number

+15. System backup
+backup your data and configuration so you can just clean wipe your computer and then get back to normal without a problem.

+16. When you are more advanced, make separate accounts with specific access rights (like one for illegal shit, one for online banking, and one for everyday use)